Abbie Emmons’ debut is a delightful page-turner, although slightly flawed

 But, as much as it hurts me to say it, this is pretty much it for the ‘good stuff’ in the novel.
 Because Abbie’s debut is, unfortunately, far from flawless.

-There are a few things I didn’t enjoy, as I was going through 100 Days of Sunlight.
+There are a few things that didn’t work for me, as I was going through 100 Days of Sunlight.

 But there is ground for improvements.
 Some statements in her prose feel superfluous or redundant.
 She is sometimes a master at implications, other times reveals too much.
 But it is something which can be easily fixed with her next projects.